Aly Oury: Economy

 Irrigated agriculture, which accounts for nearly 90% of the labour force, remains by far the major socio-economic activity with rice as a lever for local agricultural development.
 Since the 1970s the village has operated irrigated areas developed by the SAED.
 The town benefited during the first phase of the Project for Agricultural Development of Matam (PRODAM) through a development of 200 hectares.
 However, the high cost of inputs, the lack of storage facilities, transport problems, and the isolation of the area severely limited agricultural production despite the enormous potential available to the town.

 Inland fishing activity remains firmly rooted in tradition.
 However, the scarcity of fish and outdated means of production have led to a worrying decline in catches in recent years.
 This situation has led many fishermen to convert to other income-generating activities.

 The extensive grazing activities is, considering the austere nature of the environment, the main production system.
 Supply of animal feed during the period from March to July is, in this semi-desert area, the main constraint to livestock development.
 Conflicts between farmers and herders are rare and cattle theft almost non-existent.
 Revenue from the sale of livestock remains, for many families, a substantial source of income.

 The trade that has developed is diverse and is led by the Wolof minority who settled there.
 However, a few indigenous people, mostly women, are investing more this niche.

 Education

 As with most of the villages of Fouta, Islamic education is securely anchored.
 There is also a French school which opened in 1961.
-The first headmaster was Ladji Diarra.
-Today it has twelve classes with a staff of 14 teachers.
-In October 2010, the director was Aboubacry Dia.
-Among those who have been associated with the school are Momar Ndjim Cissé, current president of the National Association of Parents of students in Senegal (FENAPES), Pape Moctar Sow (Division of the Project for Volunteers in Education), Doudou Wade (Member of the National Assembly), and Malick Camara.
-However, due to some socio-cultural values, despite the efforts made in recent years, the involvement of communities in the management of the school is marginal.
 Access for girls to school is improving more and more but early marriages are a real obstacle to their continuance.
 Aly Oury has two elementary schools.
 In addition, the village has a madrasa - Islamic school education - with very significant numbers of students.
 Finally, functional literacy is very present with women as the main target.